robertdebock/learn-terraform/BASIC/build-infrastructure.md

 ## Optional extra requirements

-With a "regular" account, these steps are not required, but for some configuration, these steps may be required.
+With a "regular" account (`az login`), these steps are not required, but for some configuration, these steps may be required.

 To use a device code, issue: